alibaba/BladeDISC/docs/quickstart.md

 This document introduced a quick and simple demo of BladeDISC.
 Please make sure you have read [Install BladeDISC with Docker].

-## Quick Start for TensorFlow Users
+## Quickstart for TensorFlow Users

 TensorFlow Blade provides a simple Python API with just **TWO LINES** of codes on native TensorFlow program as the following: